cb-agr/agriPlot/README.md

 fbLL <- agriplot(my2021FieldBook,-98.13135,40.89407,0.762,4,"WE-NS",0)
 ```

 Example agriPlot output with Long/Lat computed for each plot.
 Point coordinates representing each plot within a fieldBook were plotted in QGIS with a satellite imagery base layer.
-It's a very simple output, however, a user can nicely visualize how their field trial is positioned in a field.
+With QGIS a user can nicely visualize how their field trial is positioned in a field.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/fieldplotpic.png" alt="FieldPlotPic" height=400px>